meluiz/unoout/README.md

 import { Logger } from 'unoout'
 const logger = new Logger({
   output: 'log', // or 'stdout'
-  datatime: true,
+  datetime: true,
 })
 ```

 - `output`: Defines the output method.
 If set to `log`, it will use `console.log`.
 If set to `stdout`, it will use `process.stdout.write`.
-- `datatime`: If true, the log will include the date in ISO format.
+- `datetime`: If true, the log will include the date in ISO format.

 #### Spinner